Compiler Compliance

 • MSVC C++ ABI on Windows when --cxx-abi=msvc is set.

 • C++ exceptions propagate across the Kairo/C++ boundary normally because both sides use the same unwinding tables (.eh_frame / __eh_frame).
-Kairo functions do not emit nounwind attributes by default, so the unwinder can unwind through them.
+Kairo functions are trivially noexcept at the ABI level (panics are returned as tagged values, not thrown), so the unwinder can pass through them cleanly.

 • Virtual dispatch into C++ classes works without special handling because Kairo lowers method calls on C++ objects directly to Clang, which handles vtable dispatch normally.